svj-aventador/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/payment.md

 ## Creating Accounts

-The Payment transaction type can create new accounts in the SGY Ledger by sending enough SGY to an unfunded address.
+The Payment transaction type can create new accounts in the RCP Ledger by sending enough RCP to an unfunded address.
 Other transactions to unfunded addresses always fail.

 For more information, see [Accounts](accounts.html#creating-accounts).